Formation of the Lumumba Government: Selection of members

 As result of the negotiations with Kasa-Vubu, the cabinet was reshuffled to include an ABAKO Minister of Finance.
 In turn, the suggested Minister of Finance assumed the responsibility of Economic Coordination.
 The minister unseated by the change inherited the Ministry of Land Affairs, which was split off from the Ministry of Mines.
 A member of PUNA took over the Ministry of Social Affairs, which was broken off of the Ministry of Labour.
 ABAKO earned one minister of state and secretary of state.
 The Secretary of State for the Interior was transferred to the Secretariat for Finance, while PUNA was entrusted with one minister of state.
 According to Kanza, Lumbala and Mobutu held much influence in the final determination of Lumumba's government.
-Badouin also formally decreed Lumumba to be Prime Minister.
+Baudouin also formally decreed Lumumba to be prime minister.

 Composition

 The government consisted of the following individuals: